Yayaka/Yayaka/specification/index.md

 ### Actions

+There are actions to perform distributed social blogging.
+Answer message of each action has following properties.
+- MUST **status** string
+  "ok" or "error"
+- MAY **reason** string
+  This parameters is the reason of the error.
+- MUST **payload** object

-Each services SHOULD ignore actions which don't fillful the following conditions.
+Services MAY ignore actions which don't fillful the following conditions.

 #### create-user

 An action to create a user.

 - Destination MUST be an identity service.
-- Sender MUST be from the same host.
+- Sender MUST be a presentation service.
 - Payload have following properties.
   - MUST **user-id** string
   - MAY **attributes** array
     An array of objects which have following properties.
     - MUST **protocol** string
     - MUST **key** string
-    - MUST **value** string
+    - MUST **value** object

-##### Answer

-An answer for this action have a payload which has following properties.

-- MUST **succeeded** bool

 #### update-user-attributes

 An action to update user attributes.

 - Destination MUST be an identity service.
-- Sender MUST be trusted by the user.
+- Sender MUST be an authorized presentation service.
 - Payload have following properties.
   - MUST **user-id** string
   - MAY **attributes** array
     An array of objects which have following properties.
     - MUST **protocol** string
     - MUST **key** string
-    - MUST **value** string
+    - MUST **value** object

 #### delete-user-attributes

 An action to delete user attributes.

 - Destination MUST be an identity service.
-- Sender MUST be trusted by the user.
+- Sender MUST be an authorized presentation service.
 - Payload have following properties.
   - MUST **user-id** string
   - MAY **attributes** array